How Much Electricity Does a Portable AC Use

 i) Does portable aircon use a lot of electricity?

 A portable AC is a great option if you don’t have a central air conditioning system.
-Portable units are very energy efficient and use less energy compared to a central AC system.
-The size of your portable unit also goes into how many watts your AC unit consumes.
+Portable units are very energy efficient and use less energy than a central AC system.
+The size of your portable unit also affects how many watts your AC unit consumes.

 ii) Is it cheaper to leave a portable AC unit for the whole day?

-Ordinarily, leaving a portable AC on the whole day is a big no because your electric bill will be astronomical.
-However, most air conditioners run using a thermostat which you can adjust to your cold air preferences.
-Once your room reaches the desired temperature, the air conditioning automatically goes off and saves you money in the long run.
+Ordinarily, leaving a portable AC on all day is a big no because your electric bill will be astronomical.
+However, most air conditioners run using a thermostat, which you can adjust to your cold air preferences.
+Once your room reaches the desired temperature, the air conditioning automatically goes off, saving you money in the long run.

 iii) How much electricity does a portable air conditioner use per month?

-An average mid-sized air conditioner costs 20 to 30 cents per hour for a 2,344 kWh or an 8000 BTU air conditioner.
-To calculate the price per month, you will need to multiply it by the hours and the days of use.
+An average mid-sized air conditioner costs 20 to 30 cents per hour for a 2,344 kWh or an 8000 BTU unit.
+To calculate the monthly price, multiply it by the hours and days of use.

 iv) What is the disadvantage of portable AC?